-Persons using firearms or other dangerous instruments for hunting or other recreational purposes must register and store them at the University Police Department.
+Persons using firearms or other dangerous instruments for hunting or other recreational purposes must register and store them at the University Police Department (http://www2.cortland.edu /offices/university-police-department/).
 Pistols and revolvers will not be accepted for storage.
 They should not be brought to campus.